unknownskl/greenlight/README.md

 The application also provides a way to see which of your friends are online.
 This can be useful when you want to quickly check if anyone is online to play with :)

+## Steam Deck

+This application is reported to be working on the Steam Deck with some small bugs and side-effects.

+### To close the application

+Click on the Xbox logo on the left top.
+It will ask you to confirm to close the window.

+### Number input seems to be broken

+This is because the Steam Deck is missing a font and falls back to numbers.
+This issue should be solved with the latest patch (not confirmed yet)

 ## Install

 You can either compile the project yourself or download the (unsigned) executable from the [releases](https://github.com/unknownskl/xbox-xcloud-client/releases) page